Unit cohesion: New uses of unit cohesion in research

 The concept of cohesion was originally used primarily to examine combat behavior.
 However, more recently models of cohesion have been applied to other phenomena characterized by stress, uncertainty, and the strategic interaction of groups.
-Uzi Ben-Shalom et al. looked at cohesion during Israeli Defense Force operations in the Occupied Territories during the al-Aqsa Intifada, while Paul Bartone and Amy Adler examined cohesion in a multi-national peacekeeping operation.
+Kanesarajah et al. examined the effects of high unit cohesion on mental health outcomes for military personnel and found that higher exposure to traumatic events on deployment was associated with greater risk of PTSD symptoms and that efforts to improve military unit cohesion may help to improve the mental health resilience of military personnel, regardless of their level of traumatic exposure, while Paul Bartone and Amy Adler examined cohesion in a multi-national peacekeeping operation.
 Terence Lee used a broad concept of cohesion to explain military behavior during events in China in 1989 and Indonesia in 1998 and, in another article, the Philippines in 1986 and Indonesia in 1998.

 Lucan Way and Steven Levitsky also used a broad concept of cohesion in order to explain regime maintenance in the former Soviet Union.
 Jesse Lehrke developed a multi-level model to facilitate the use of both social and task cohesion for examining military behavior during revolutions.
 Less elaborate versions of this approach can also be seen in work by Dale Herspring and earlier work by Jesse Lehrke.